 Do you know the count of connected devices is going to be close to 80 billion within the next decade?
-Factor in the human population (which is already 7.7 billion), it means that there will be almost 10 CONNECTED DEVICES FOR EVERY PERSON LIVING in the world.
+Factor in the human population (which is already 7.7 billion) and the growing number of IoT services provider, and it means that there will be almost 10 CONNECTED DEVICES FOR EVERY PERSON LIVING in the world.

 These interconnected devices will be smarter than modern-day units and will require access to several resources online.
 However, this ‘access’ does not come cheap and requires a lot of horsepower in the form of internet bandwidth.

 Feeding future-IoT devices with the necessary bandwidth is where the real challenge lies.
 Unlike IoT tech, which is growing at a rapid rate, internet connections are not following suit.
 At best, it is expected that the bandwidth availability will only double (in the next decade), which is nowhere close to the requirement.
 Hypothetically, this trend could lead to IOT solutions and services to a tipping point.
 So, does that mean the end of IoT?
 Not quite!

 Forbes has backed the IoT market to grow to an astounding $457 billion by the year 2020.
 Given the challenges posed by bandwidth, this number may appear as a figment of Forbes’ imagination, but it’s not.
 To understand the reason behind this forecast, one has to look past the cloud and focus on the surrounding fog and mist, literally.

 Fog and Mist: Uncovering the Mystery behind IoT Success in Future

 A large amount of bandwidth, which is required for the transfer of an ever-increasing amount of data to the cloud, poses a great threat to the future of IoT.
 However, it is possible to slash the bandwidth requirement considerably by employing fog and mist computing.